Reopen Your Office in a Way that Works for Everyone

 That, of course, is much easier said than done.
 I can tell you right now, you’re not going to find a cookie-cutter solution, and it’s probably going to require an iterative approach, trying it one way, seeing how it works, and then adjusting.
 But even though the eventual solution is still unclear to you, you do need to start with a disciplined approach to strategy, and that’s what’s missing in most people’s Return to Work (RTW) plans.
 To solidify your RTW strategy, start with these three steps:

 Step 1: Start with culture.
-Until you understand and adapt your culture to the deeper structural changes that have happened to the workplace since the pandemic started (download our free ebook for more on that), your reopening plans are going to be continuously off track.
+Until you understand and adapt your culture to the deeper structural changes that have happened to the workplace since the pandemic started, your reopening plans are going to be continuously off track.
 You need to make some important decisions about how much customization your employees can expect, how collaboration will change in the new set up, and how will you be managing supervision and accountability.
 We’ve created a workshop to help you answer those questions.
 When you start with a clear commitment to how your culture will respond to these changes, the rest of the planning is easier.

 Step 2: Develop principles to guide your technology decisions.
 Don’t jump right away into how many cameras you need in the conference rooms or how many software licenses you need.
 Instead, articulate a set of higher-level principles around tech and software.
 The culture decisions you made in step one will impact your direction here, but it’s almost about deciding what kind of IT culture you’re going to have.
 Will you be able to stick to the predictability and centralization of a command-and-control IT culture, or will you need to be more agile and adaptive to user needs?
 Does IT need to focus more on speed and embrace progress over perfection?
 By the way, it helps if you have a technology partner who is actually strategic to help you with that (we know several, so contact us if you need a referral).